 2. Make Your Sales Teams Voracious Qualifiers

 Sales qualification is key to efficiently closing revenue in your organization.
-The organizations that make their teams voracious qualifiers will be the fastest to recover revenue lost to the recent economic standstill.
+The organizations that make their teams voracious qualifiers will be the fastest to recover revenue lost to recent market challenges.

 Too often, sales organizations let the qualification process go by the wayside, while they focus on the forecast.
 Below are some common reasons sales organizations struggle with qualification.
 If you can see these same traits in your organization, improving your qualification process will be a lynchpin to your revenue recovery.